 worship, Bible study, and fellowship.
 Watch for your opportunity to participate in a retreat.
 There is no charge and transportation and meals are included.

 The Lifetree Retreat is intended to help participants find ways to hear God’s voice in their daily lives.
 Whether you have questions about vocation, relationships, faith, whatever, you will learn how to quiet yourself and listen for God’s voice.
-The 2015 Retreat is Feb.
-6-8
+The 2016 Retreat will be announced soon.

-CRU (Campus Crusade) offers a Bible Study Mondays at 9 p.m. in the Union Brown & Gold Room.
+For 2015-16, CRU (Campus Crusade) offers a Bible Study Tuesdays at 8 p.m. in the multipurpose room of the Helge Center at the Chapel of the Resurrection.
 SIS (Sisters in Spirit), BRO (Brothers Reaching Out) and other organizations also offer regular Bible Study.
-Contact one of the university pastors for more information.
+BRO will meet at Sundays at 5 p.m. at Guild Memorial Hall for the fall of 2015.
+Contact one of the university pastors or the Christian Ministry Network for more information.

 In addition, all are welcome to attend the on-going Chinese-language Bible study on campus, held each Sunday during the school year from 3 to 5 p.m. in the Harre Union.
 Whether you were born in China or are learning the language and wish to practice its use, you are welcome to attend.
 Bibles are available.
 For more information, please email firstname.lastname@example.org or visit their page.